-There is no immediate impact to ETH holders from the Ethereum 2.0 project.
-While the network is getting upgrades, there’s no change to ETH itself.
-Be suspicious of anyone who says otherwise, as scammers may try to take advantage of the transition.
+There is no immediate impact to ETH holders as a result of the rollout of the Ethereum 2.0 project.
+While the network is getting upgrades, there’s no change to ETH itself, and investors shouldn’t need to do anything.
+Be suspicious of anyone who says otherwise, as crypto scammers may try to take advantage of the transition.

-Ethereum 2.0 is an upgrade to one of the largest and most popular cryptocurrencies.
-While the multi-year rollout of the upgrade has just begun, developers hope it will make the cryptocurrency bigger and safer, while reducing its environmental impact, setting it apart from other types of cryptocurrency.
+Ethereum 2.0 is a series of upgrades to the Ethereum network, which introduces a new proof-of-stake system that makes the network, as a whole, more efficient and secure.
+While the multi-year rollout of the upgrade has begun, hopes are that Ethereum will become bigger and safer over time, while reducing its environmental impact, setting it apart from other types of cryptocurrency.

-If you’re interested in trading Ethereum before the Ethereum 2.0 update comes out, a great way to get started is by opening a brokerage account on the SoFi Invest online trading platform.
-You can use it to trade several types of cryptocurrency, as well as to purchase other investments such as stocks or exchange-traded funds.
+If you’re interested in trading Ethereum, a one way to get started is by opening a brokerage account on the SoFi Invest online trading platform.
+You can use it to trade several types of cryptocurrency, as well as to purchase other investments, such as stocks or exchange-traded funds (ETFs).